bitcointranscripts/bitcointranscripts/advancing/2021/static-invoices-in-lightning:-a-deep-dive-and-comparison-of-bolt11-invoices-lnurl-offers-and-amp.md

 categories: ["conference"]
 date: 2022-03-03
 ---

-[Moderator]: And the slide is kind of given away already.
-So please welcome Elle Mouton from Lightning Labs.

-[Elle]: Hello, hello.
-Is this working?
-Okay, cool, awesome.
+## Intro

 Hi guys, I'm Elle, and I'm going to be talking about static invoices in the Lightning Network.
-So as most of you probably know, in Lightning, currently if you want to be paid, you have to create a new invoice every time.
+As most of you probably know, in Lightning, currently if you want to be paid, you have to create a new invoice every time.
 And this is a bit of a difficult thing for people to understand who don't know anything about the space.
-So today I'm going to just be diving into exactly why it's a mission for us to have these static invoices, and then just outlining the three various proposals LNURL, Offers and AMP that people have been discussing.
+Today I'm going to just be diving into exactly why it's a mission for us to have these static invoices, and then just outlining the three various proposals LNURL, Offers and AMP that people have been discussing.

 Before I carry on, I just want to mention a few things.
-So first of all, if you're a Lightning developer, this talk is really not for you.
+First of all, if you're a Lightning developer, this talk is really not for you.
 I just want more people to be able to join the discussion.
-So it's just making sure everybody understands the various components, right?
+So it's just making sure everybody understands the various components.
-So yeah, to the Lightning developers, if I say anything incorrect, please shout at me.
+To the Lightning developers, if I say anything incorrect, please shout at me.
-And then another thing is, the one thing that all these three proposals have in common is they give us these static invoices, but each of them have other features that are really cool, and I will mention those as well.
+The one thing that all these three proposals have in common is they give us these static invoices, but each of them have other features that are really cool, and I will mention those as well.
 We can't really compare them.

 Okay, just a quick talk overview.
-So I feel it's very important to make sure everybody understands what the issue is, so I'm going to spend a little bit of time on a payment deep dive.
+I feel it's very important to make sure everybody understands what the issue is, so I'm going to spend a little bit of time on a payment deep dive.
 Not a deep dive, just an overview so everyone understands what we need to have payments work in the Lightning network.
 From that, we'll understand why Bolt11 invoices are a thing.
 Then I'll talk about the issues with those things, and then from there we can go into the various proposals.
 And then I'll just give a quick high level overview and mention some of the arguments that people have been talking about on Twitter.
 And leave you with some questions to think about.

 ## Lightning Payments 101